wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 3.4 =
+* Change readme file to up date FAQ for woocommerce - I'd been calling the wrong id.

 = 3.3 =
 * Change read me to show how to add bottom description to a woocommerce product category.